Alfresco/alfresco-content-app/docs/extending.md

 In this tutorial, we are going to implement the following features:

-- update the **Trashcan** component to receive and log route parameters
+- Update the **Trashcan** component to receive and log route parameters.
-- create a new route that points to the **Trashcan** component and uses main layout
+- Create a new route that points to the **Trashcan** component and uses the main layout.
-- create an action reference that allows redirecting to the new route
+- Create an action reference that allows redirecting to the new route.
-- create a button in the **New** menu that invokes an action
+- Create a button in the **New** menu that invokes an action.

 Update `src/app/components/trashcan/trashcan.component.ts` and append the following code to the `ngOnInit` body: